 Use this to use DigitalOcean Spaces to store your private images.

 The space settings will be used by the registry to pull and push images (if using cloud storage).
 This needs to be created before installing Okteto.

 Use this to use Google Cloud Storage to store your private images.

 bucket: "Bucket Name"

 The bucket settings will be used by the registry to pull and push images (if using cloud storage).
 This needs to be created before installing Okteto.

 Use this if you're using a provider not currently supported by Okteto.

-byo you'll need to configure your registry to use the file system for storage.
+byo you'll need to configure your registry to use a persistent volume for storage.